enketo/enketo-express/README.md

 ### How to update
-* update git repository with `git pull`
+* update git repository with `git pull && git submodule update --init --recursive`
-* update git submodules with `git submodule update --init --recursive`
+* update dependencies with `npm update && bower update`
 * re-build with `grunt`